-The Chief Executive, assisted by Asset Manager, will:
+The Chief Executive, assisted by Head of Asset Services, will:

 - Be responsible for the implementation of the policy. - Ensure compliance with all relevant legislation regarding the management and maintenance of all fire precautions, passive and active fire arrangements - Ensure all persons or contractors carrying out fire risk assessments, maintenance and repairs are trained and competent to do so and are members of an appropriate certification scheme or institute as required.